A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

 Once again, we expect that below some redshift $z\lesssim 15$, Ly-$\alpha$ coupling to $T_K$ would turn on due to star formation, and $X$-ray heating would raise $T_K$, altering the behavior of the differential brightness temperature for lower redshifts.
 However, since the details of this would depend on the astrophysical model, we do not show these effects in our figure.

 In fig.~\ref{fig:Tbvsnu_int1_coupling}, we show the differential brightness temperature evolution as a function of redshifted 21~cm frequency.
-We also show for comparison, in the same figure, the expected distinct band-limited signals from the standard cosmology and in the excess gas cooling model of \cite{Mirocha:2018cih}.
-Again, we see the contrast between these signals, and our model which predicts a single, strong, broadband absorption feature that extends from 4.9~MHz ($z=290$) all the way up to 89~MHz~($z=15$).
+We also show for comparison, in the same figure, the expected band-limited signals from the standard cosmology and from the excess gas cooling model, both of which were discussed in sec.~\ref{sec:strongcouplingnumerical}, where the exact curves have been taken from ref.~\cite{Burns:2019zia}.
+Again, we see the contrast between these signals, and our model which predicts a single, strong, broadband absorption feature that extends from 4.9~MHz ($z=290$) all the way up to high frequencies.
 At $78$~MHz $(z=17)$, the spectrum in our model attains the ``pinned'' value of $\delta T_b \simeq - 457 $~mK.
-The minima of the absorption spectrum for this benchmark point is also at 78~MHz, a frequency value which is intermediate between the weak coupling minima at 35~MHz and the strong coupling minima at $\nu > 89$~MHz, (compare fig.~\ref{fig:Tbvsnu_int1_coupling} with figs.~\ref{fig:Tbvsnu_weak_coupling}~and~\ref{fig:Tbvsnu_strong_coupling}).
+The minima of the absorption spectrum for this reference point is also at 78~MHz, a frequency value which is intermediate between the weak coupling minima at 35~MHz and the strong coupling minima at $\nu > 89$~MHz, (compare fig.~\ref{fig:Tbvsnu_int1_coupling} with figs.~\ref{fig:Tbvsnu_weak_coupling}~and~\ref{fig:Tbvsnu_strong_coupling}).

-For frequencies larger than 89~MHz, Ly-$\alpha$ photons from the first stars and $X$-ray heating would determine the behavior of the absorption spectrum.
+For frequencies larger than those corresponding to the cosmic dawn, 89~MHz ($z=15$) by our assumption, we expect that Ly-$\alpha$ photons from the first stars and $X$-ray heating would determine the behavior of the absorption spectrum.
 Depending upon the time order in which these effects come into play, we could either get a sharp rise in the predicted spectrum above 89~MHz, or a possible second dip before the rise.
 In the latter case, unlike the excess cooling models, the second absorption dip would be less well separated from the first absorption dip in the broadband signal.
 Since the details depend on the astrophysical model, we have not shown these possible effects in the figure.